-The construction of position-independent code is closely linked to the proper usage of PDP-ll addressing modes.
-The remainder of this Appendix assumes reader familiarity with the addressing modes described in Chapter 5.
+The construction of position-independent code is closely linked to the proper usage of PDP-11 addressing modes.
+The remainder of this Appendix assumes you are familiar with the addressing modes described in Chapter 5.

 All addressing modes involving only register references are position-independent.
 These modes are as follows: